Dominik-developer/Dominik-developer/README.md

 <h1 align="center">Hi 👋, I'm Dominik </h1>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=Dominik-devekoper&label=Profile%20views&color=0e75b6&style=flat" alt="Dominik-developer-visitors-stats" /> </p>

+## ‼️xampp on mac doesn't work so I won't post any new PHP project till they fix it‼️
+## i will work only on educational or fronend repositories but since im busy, no much will be happening anyway here

 # About me:

 <!-- - 👋 Hi, I’m @Dominik-developer -->